-Single location in the municipality of Neuweier (Ortenau area) in the German Baden growing region.
-Wines from this site were already bottled in Bocksbeutel bottles at the beginning of the 19th century.
-This exception for, among others, the municipality of Neuweier is still valid today.
-The vineyards, which are oriented southwest to south, at an altitude of 180 to 290 metres above sea level with 50 to 80%, as well as in some plots with 20 to 50% slope, comprise 40 hectares of vineyard area.
-Exposed areas or plots are "Mauer-Wein" and "Das Goldene Loch".
+single vineyard in the municipality of Neuweier (Ortenau area) in the German wine-growing region of Baden.
+Wines from this site were bottled in Bocksbeutel bottles as early as the beginning of the 19th century.
+This exemption for, among others, the municipality of Neuweier still applies today.
+The south-west to south-facing vineyards at an altitude of 180 to 290 metres above sea level with a slope of 50 to 80%, and in some parcels with a slope of 20 to 50%, cover 40 hectares of vineyards.
+Exposed areas or parcels are "Mauer-Wein" and "Das Goldene Loch".
 The former is a steep slope with dry stone walls.
-The second owes its name to the last rays of sunshine of the day, which make the basin-shaped area appear in a golden light.
-The wines grown here are also marketed under these additional designations.
+The second owes its name to the last rays of sunlight of the day, which make the cauldron-shaped area appear in a golden light.
+The wines grown here are also marketed under these additional names.
 The municipality of Neuweier has the right to bottle the wines in Bocksbeutel.
-The deep soils consist of weathered porphyry rubble, granite, loess and loam with quartz porphyry and basalt rock in the subsoil.
-Riesling is cultivated here above all.
-The Fendt Weinfamilie, Nägelsförst, Nieger Sven and Schloss Neuweier wineries, for example, have their share of the site.
+The deep soils consist of weathered porphyry rubble, granite, loess and clay with quartz porphyry and basalt rock in the subsoil.
+Riesling is the main variety cultivated here.
+The Fendt Weinfamilie, Nägelsförst, Nieger Sven and Schloss Neuweier wineries, for example, have shares in the site.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz